-Re: Contractor and Sub-Contractor Hiring Provisions
+Contractor and Subcontractor Hiring Provisions

-The parties agree that the following provisions apply to contractors covered by Appendix E.
+The parties agree that the following provisions apply to contractors covered by Appendix "B".

-- Contractors that are not affiliated with CUSW will be permitted to employ one key tradespersons on the project who is not a member of CUSW.
-Other key tradespersons may be employed upon mutual agreement. - 2) Contractors affiliated with CUSW will be permitted to transfer members from other jobs outside of this Collective Agreement.
+- 1) Contractors that are not affiliated with CUSW will be permitted to employ (1) one key tradesperson on the project who is not a member of CUSW.
+Other key tradespersons may be employed upon mutual agreement. - Contractors affiliated with CUSW will be permitted to transfer members from other jobs outside of this collective agreement.